How to Choose the Best Vasectomy Reversal Surgeon

 What Determines Success?

 How dramatic could the success rates range between a general urologist and a microsurgeon?
 Very dramatic.
 The success rate of the general urologic surgeon is about 30 to 40 percent, while our fellowship-trained microsurgeons have vasectomy reversal success rates of over 90 percent.
-There are only a handful of fellowships in microsurgery and male infertility nationally and only a select number of urologists throughout the country have completed this training like both Dr. Karen Boyle and Dr. David Fenig have.
+There are only a handful of fellowships in microsurgery and male infertility nationally and only a select number of urologists throughout the country have completed this training.

 When choosing a surgeon to perform your vasectomy reversal, it is essential to choose wisely.
 A fellowship-trained microsurgeon who performs vasectomy reversal procedures weekly and is considered an expert and a dedicated specialist with optimal outcomes.
 Call and speak to a prospective surgeon about his/her training and expertise prior to making a consultation appointment and ask the surgeon a few important questions such as: